matplotlib/mplcairo/README.rst

-- Optional support for complex text layout (right-to-left languages, etc.) and OpenType font features (see `examples/opentype_features.py`_), and partial support for color fonts (e.g., emojis), using Raqm_.  **Note** that Raqm depends on Fribidi, which is licensed under the LGPLv2.1+.
+- Optional support for complex text layout (right-to-left languages, etc.) and OpenType font features (see `examples/opentype_features.py`_), and partial support for color fonts (e.g., emojis), using Raqm_.  **Note** that Raqm depends by default on Fribidi, which is licensed under the LGPLv2.1+.
 - Support for embedding URLs in PDF (but not SVG) output (requires cairo≥1.15.4).
 - Support for multi-page output both for PDF and PS (Matplotlib only supports